chaouite/UserDataManager/README.md

 # **Users manager application**
-## _This is an application that manages a JSON data base of users._
+## _This is an application that manages a mocked JSON database of users._

 ---